iambrian/Project2-Toolbox-Functions/README.md

 ![Joint Displacements](https://i.imgur.com/vb2zfz0.png)

+This pair of functions has a couple of key characteristics:

-The first thing to note is that the falling edge on each oscillation takes longer than the rising edge, simulating the the longer downstroke[\[1\]](http://www.brendanbody.co.uk/flight_tutorial/).
-This asymmetric sine wave is achieved using some variation of this equation: sin(x + a * sin(x))[\[2\]](https://www.quora.com/How-can-I-draw-this-irregular-Sine-function-in-MATLAB-Should-I-add-multiple-the-Sine-function-to-another-term).
+The falling edge on each oscillation should take longer than the rising edge.
+This makes the wing motion more realistic as the upstroke is about twice as fast as the downstroke[\[1\]](http://www.brendanbody.co.uk/flight_tutorial/).
+This asymmetric sine wave is achieved using some variation of this function: sin(x + a * sin(x))[\[2\]](https://www.quora.com/How-can-I-draw-this-irregular-Sine-function-in-MATLAB-Should-I-add-multiple-the-Sine-function-to-another-term).

-The next feature is that the elbow displacement must reach its highest and lowest points slightly before the wrist does.
-It's important that this is a translation of the function and not a stretch or else the periods will go out of sync.
+The elbow displacement function must reach its high and low peaks slightly before the wrist does.
+It's important that this is a translation of the function or else the periods will go out of sync.

 Lastly, the amplitude of the elbow displacement is less than that of the wrist.